izk8/2024_SIOP_Machine_Learning_Competition/README.md

 ## Winning Solutions
 Please visit the [competition slide deck](https://github.com/izk8/2024_SIOP_Machine_Learning_Competition/blob/main/SIOP%202024%20ML%20Competition%20Deck.pdf) for an overview of this year's competition and winners.

-Visit the [competition portal](https://eval.ai/web/challenges/challenge-page/2207/overview) to view how the competition process works and the leaderboard.

 ### 1st place: PAID Team